Judicial Branch Home >

 Contact your attorney right away if you have one.
 If you can get to the court in a short amount of time, please do so.
 If your case is a felony and has been assigned to a judge, you should call the judge’s clerk to let them know you will be late.

-Talk to your attorney if you have one.
-If you don't have an attorney, you could call the Criminal Court at 612-348-2040 to find out if you can reschedule or not.
+Defendants: Talk to your attorney if you have one.
+If you don't have an attorney, you could call the Criminal Court at (612)348-2040 to find out if it is possible to change the hearing date or not.

-If you are an attorney or a defendant who does not yet have an attorney, you can email your request for a continuance to 4thCriminalContinuanceRequest@courts.state.mn.us.
-Please include your court case number in the subject line.
-Attorneys must have filed a Certificate of Representation with the court or attach it to your email.
+Attorneys: You may request a continuance by phone at (612)348-2040 or by Email.
+The email address is 4thCriminalContinuanceRequest@courts.state.mn.us.
+Please include the court file number in the subject line of the email.
+Attorneys must have filed a Certificate of Representation with the court, or attach it to your email.

 I cannot make it to court today.
 What should I do?